azzaea/scalability-tst/README.md

 # To do
-- Re-do the tree architecture of the folders (change both the readme and individual scripts) wdl.cromwell -- hosts
+- Re-do the tree architecture of the folders (change both the readme and individual scripts) wdl.cromwell -- hosts (script update but not run)
 	     -- logs
 wdl.toil -- hosts
 	 -- logs
 cwl.cromwell -- hosts (script updated and tests running)
 	     -- logs